yumjo/mcgui/README.md

 - [pcsc-tools](https://github.com/LudovicRousseau/pcsc-tools)

 # Hard Nested Attack
 The hard nested attack depends on the CraptEV1 code developed by Bla.
 See this link for further information: https://github.com/aczid/crypto1_bs/issues/29.
+The installation script has instructions on what to do once these files are acquired.

 _Note: A modified version of [miLazyCracker](https://github.com/nfc-tools/miLazyCracker) is used to run the hard nested attack.
 See [hardnested.bash](hardnested/hardnested.bash) for more information._